vasanthbharathi07/TechDiffoPedia/README.md

 # TechDiffoPedia
-TechDiffopedia offers clear, concise explanations of fundamental differences between computer science concepts.
-This repository aims to demystify technical terminology and enhance understanding of key distinctions in the field.

-This repo will have a collection of links from various sources in open Internet and aggregate at one single place
+TechDiffopedia provides clear and concise explanations of the fundamental differences between key computer science concepts.
+This repository is designed to demystify technical terminology and enhance understanding by highlighting essential distinctions in the field.
+It aggregates links from various reputable sources across the internet, all in one convenient location.

 <h1 style="color:blue; text-decoration: underline; font-weight: bold;">Network</h1>
 <p>